A leading association of the German banking industry

 German financial institutes held directly or indirectly by the public sector either in whole or in part, or which perform special missions in or arising out of the public interest, can become regular members of the VÖB.
 Banks that already belong to another banking-industry association can apply for special membership.

 The VÖB is also an employer association.
 It represents its members in collective-bargaining negotiations for public banks since 2020.

 The VÖB has been operating a customer complaint system since 1992; in May, 2001, the system was expanded to include an extrajudicial arbitration body and an ombudsman.
 On the European level, the VÖB ombudsman is a member of the Financial Complaint Service Network (FIN-NET), to which over 40 national arbitration bodies belong.

 The VÖB compensation scheme (statutory deposit guarantee) secures customer deposits as well as liabilities from securities transactions.
 The associations Voluntary Guarantee Fund provides additional security for deposits.

-As of the end of 2018, the total assets of all VÖB member banks amounted to 2,800 billion euros.
+As of the end of 2019, the total assets of all VÖB member banks amounted to 2,900 billion euros.
 The market share of the VÖB member banks was thus 35 percent, as measured by the total assets of the entire German banking industry.